mTwR0/EVA/README.md

 # Basic Banking System with AI Integration

 ### Note : The project is for my college graduation paper .
-You are welcome to use it however you wish , but it is overcomplicated for no apparent reason .
-I should really re-make and clean this mess.
+This was made to learn about AI , so you are welcome to use it however you wish , but it is overcomplicated for no apparent reason .